 Q. Is a contingent fee agreement a billing device which can be used for any civil type of legal matter?

 A. No. Lawyers are forbidden to handle family law matters (e.g. divorce, custody, visitation, etc.) on a contingent fee basis.
+However, the best criminal defense attorney in kansas city is in charge of making all the paperwork.
 Although we are not dealing with criminal matters in this section, it should be noted that criminal cases cannot be handled on a contingent basis by the attorney either.